 If you search around the web, you will notice that most articles say marketers should simply divide the revenue by cost to determine their ROAS.
 What they don’t tell you is how to actually track the revenue and calculate all costs associated with a particular advertising campaign.
 In this article, we will answer the question of how to measure ad performance.

 Getting the best ROAS requires a strong foundation in digital marketing.
 Unfortunately, few business owners are experts in all its various forms of advertising.
-Hibu is an affordable digital marketing services provider that specializes in helping small businesses owners build awareness, drive site traffic, and generate more leads with targeted social media campaigns.
+Hibu is an affordable digital marketing services provider that specializes in helping small business owners build awareness, drive site traffic, and generate more leads with targeted social media campaigns.
 Click here to talk to a representative today.

 Step 1: You need to know what advertising source generated a new customer.